edwardzjl/purl/README.md

-# PURL - Persistable URL
+# SURL - Serializable URL

-PURL extends `net/url` and provides functions to serialize/deserialize url to/from json and db.
+SURL extends `net/url` and provides functions to serialize/deserialize url to/from json and db.

 ## Install